cmmid/cmmid.github.io/topics/covid19/_posts/2021-06-11-quar-test-importation_risk.md

 ---

 <img src="figures/2021_06_11_quar_test_importation_risk_fig.png" width="80%" style="display: block; margin: auto;" />
-Figure: Change in Rs of infectious arrivals entering the community compared to symptomatic self-isolation only with full adherence (top row of plots) or adherence values from literature (28% of individuals adhering to quarantine and 86% adhering to post-positive test isolation, bottom row of plots), and with or without pre-flight tests.
+Figure: Change in R_s of infectious arrivals entering the community compared to symptomatic self-isolation only with full adherence (top row of plots) or adherence values from literature (28% of individuals adhering to quarantine and 86% adhering to post-positive test isolation, bottom row of plots), and with or without pre-flight tests.
 A) Quarantine of varying durations with or without testing with LFTs and PCR.
 B) Daily testing without quarantine with lateral flow tests, with self-isolation only upon a positive test result.
 Vertical lines represent 95% (outer) and 50% (inner) uncertainty intervals around medians (points).
 Note discrete x-axis values for quarantine duration and number of days of testing.

-**Background:** Many countries require incoming air travellers to quarantine on arrival and/or undergo testing to limit importation of SARS-CoV-2.
+**Background:** Many countries require incoming air travelleR_s to quarantine on arrival and/or undergo testing to limit importation of SAR_s-CoV-2.

-**Methods:** We developed mathematical models of SARS-CoV-2 viral load trajectories over the course of infection to assess the effectiveness of quarantine and testing strategies.
+**Methods:** We developed mathematical models of SAR_s-CoV-2 viral load trajectories over the couR_se of infection to assess the effectiveness of quarantine and testing strategies.
 We consider the utility of pre and post-flight Polymerase Chain Reaction (PCR) and lateral flow testing (LFT) to reduce transmission risk from infected arrivals and to reduce the duration of, or replace, quarantine.
-We also estimate the effect of each strategy relative to domestic incidence, and limits of achievable risk reduction, for 99 countries where flight data and case numbers are estimated.
+We also estimate the effect of each strategy relative to domestic incidence, and limits of achievable risk reduction, for 99 countries where flight data and case numbeR_s are estimated.

-**Results:** We find that LFTs immediately pre-flight are more effective than PCR tests 3 days before departure in decreasing the number of departing infectious travellers.
-Pre-flight LFTs and post-flight quarantines, with tests to release, may prevent the majority of transmission from infectious arrivals while reducing the required duration of quarantine; a pre-flight LFT followed by 5 days in quarantine with a test to release would reduce the expected number of secondary cases generated by an infected traveller compared to symptomatic self-isolation alone, Rs, by 85% (95% UI: 74%, 96%) for PCR and 85% (95% UI: 70%, 96%) for LFT, even assuming imperfect adherence to quarantine (28% of individuals) and self-isolation following a positive test (86%).
-Under the same adherence assumptions, 5 days of daily LFT testing would reduce Rs by 91% (95% UI: 75%, 98%).
+**Results:** We find that LFTs immediately pre-flight are more effective than PCR tests 3 days before departure in decreasing the number of departing infectious travelleR_s.
+Pre-flight LFTs and post-flight quarantines, with tests to release, may prevent the majority of transmission from infectious arrivals while reducing the required duration of quarantine; a pre-flight LFT followed by 5 days in quarantine with a test to release would reduce the expected number of secondary cases generated by an infected traveller compared to symptomatic self-isolation alone, R_s, by 85% (95% UI: 74%, 96%) for PCR and 85% (95% UI: 70%, 96%) for LFT, even assuming imperfect adherence to quarantine (28% of individuals) and self-isolation following a positive test (86%).
+Under the same adherence assumptions, 5 days of daily LFT testing would reduce R_s by 91% (95% UI: 75%, 98%).

-**Conclusions:** Strategies aimed at reducing the risk of imported cases should be considered with respect to: domestic incidence, transmission, and susceptibility; measures in place to support quarantining travellers; and incidence of new variants of concern in travellers’ origin countries.
+**Conclusions:** Strategies aimed at reducing the risk of imported cases should be considered with respect to: domestic incidence, transmission, and susceptibility; measures in place to support quarantining travelleR_s; and incidence of new variants of concern in travelleR_s’ origin countries.
 Daily testing with LFTs for 5 days is comparable to 5 days of quarantine with a test on exit or 14 days with no test.

 **Read the pre-print [here](reports/2021-06-11-quar_test_importation_risk.pdf).** Accompanying code can be found [here](https://github.com/cmmid/covid_quar_test_import_risk)